Music Ministry at Our Lady of Lourdes Catholic Church

 St. Cecilia lived in the early part of the third century.
 At her wedding, she sang to God in her heart, and He blessed her with a powerful witness to the faith through her preaching.
 She converted hundreds of people, including her husband and his brother.
 St. Cecilia was martyred for her faith, and she is one of seven virgin martyrs listed in the Canon of the Mass.
 Her body was exhumed in 1599, and it was found to be incorrupt with the fragrance of flowers surrounding her coffin.
 St. Cecilia is the patron saint of musicians, church music, and poets, and she is frequently depicted with an organ due to this patronage.

 The St. Cecilia Cherubs welcome any child in grades 1-6 to sing with us.
 No ability to read music is required.
 We rehearse Sundays in the church from 1:00-1:45pm.
-We sing the fourth Sunday of each month at the 9:00 Mass.
+We sing once per month at the 9:00 Mass.
 If your child loves to sing, please consider allowing them to be part of this ministry.
 Contact Richard Jeric with any questions.

 St. Cecilia, pray for us!